Diptendu369/Combining-GAN-AND-FL-FOR-COVID-Detection-IN-Edge-Cloud-computing/README.md

 # FL-GAN_COVID
-This is source code for the paper: "Federated Learning for COVID-19 Detection with Generative Adversarial Networks in Edge Cloud Computing".
+This is source code for the paper: "COMBINING GENERATIVE ADVERSARIAL NETWORKS AND FEDERATED LEARNING FOR
+COVID-19 DETECTION IN EDGE CLOUD
+COMPUTING".
 # Requirements:
 python >=3.5